cardnoles/Test-Driven-Development/README.md

 The cycle is very quick - each iteration should not take more than a couple of minutes.

 This is referred to as a Red, Green, Refactor cycle.
 Each cycle moves the code forward just a bit.
 One advantage of this is that you are never very far away from passing code.
+Studies have shown that it is a more efficient and more accurate way to develop software.

-TDD is often used in Agile Software Development environment.
+TDD is often used in an Agile Software Development environment.

-###User Process

-####General User
-* Sign up/sign in
-* Click on one of the tournaments (currently the Australian Open is the only one active)
-* Click on draws or player name to obtain more detailed information

-####Admin User
-* Sign up/sign in
-* Click on one of the tournaments (currently the Australian Open is the only one active)
-* Click on draws or player name to obtain more detailed information
-* Click on ADMIN FUNCTIONS to be directed to initial admin functions page.
-From there, the admin user can Create, Update, Edit or Delete a player, country, or user.

-###Language and Framework Used

-* Ruby on Rails

-###Links